 After Napoleon was defeated, and the French bogey had been laid, Britain began a new century of unprecedented imperial expansion.

-In 1857 Indian soldiers, distressed by the British reforms ( including the need to bite the tops off ammunition coated in pig fat) plunged the continent into a round of bloodletting and convinced many Englishmen that an enlightened if more remote rule was the only way to guarantee peace.
+In 1857 Indian soldiers, distressed by the British reforms ( including the need to bite the tops off ammunition coated in pig fat) plunged the continent into a round of bloodletting and convinced many British officials that an enlightened if more remote rule was the only way to guarantee peace.
 The 50 years after the Indian Mutiny were a monument, not only to British power but also to the highest ideals of imperial service.
 Yet the British nation which had produced moralists and humanitarian reformers also produced unscrupulous fortune hunters.

 Elsewhere, Britain expanded voraciously.
 In New Zealand the fiercely independent Maoris were crushed and then incorporated into the world’s first welfare state.
 In Australia settlers rushed headlong to search for gold, railways drove westward across Canada and explorers like Livingstone focused Britain’s attention on the African interior.

 South Africa was the setting for the greatest disasters of the late 19th Century.
 In 1879, The Zulus, Black Spartans, armed only with spears overran a British Army, because ammunition boxes were so rusty they could not be opened quickly enough.
 Then the patriarchal Boers, the best mounted infantry since the Mongol Hordes, as Churchill called them, won their independence by humiliating the British at Majuba Hill.

 The same struggle broke out again in 1899, the spectre of defeat for the British loomed large as the Boers proved frighteningly adept at guerilla warfare.
 It took two more years and the introduction of the first concentration camps before victory was won.

 Queen Victoria now ruled impassively over one quarter of the land surface of the globe.
 British rule seemed to many to be God-given and immutable.